AdobeDocs/workfront.en/help/review-and-approve-work/proofing/reviewing-proofs-within-workfront/create-manage-proof-comments.md

   * The text you want to search for.
 The comment list filters as you type, beginning with the first character&nbsp;you enter.
   * The number of the comment you want to display.

-1. (Optional) Click the comment to display a line connecting the comment to the related area on the `proof`.
+1. (Optional) Click the comment to display a line connecting the comment to the related area on the proof.
 1. When you are finished searching and you want to display all the comments, click the X at the end of the search box.

 ## Filter the comment list